Abdo-salem9982/-/README.md

      2. **list** : simple collection that groups pieces of data together in a certain order and assigns the collection a name.
      3. **Dictionary** : Lets you store related information.
    ___
-    *  ### Section Question
-        1. what is the advantage of using a collection is?
-           * Ans : Indicates that multiple pieces of data are related

-   ***
    * ###  list ( Array )

      **Create a list and work with it**